-No comparative figures are available for 2018 as all underwriting was restricted to Ireland in 2018.
 The business written outside of Ireland results from the Overseas Life Assurance Business (OLAB) portfolio which was accepted as part of the Part VII transfer during 2019.
-This business is 100% reinsured to Aviva Life and Pensions UK Ltd.
+This business is 100% reinsured to Aviva Life and Pensions UK Ltd. Additionally, business written in Italy is through the Area Life business which was transferred in April 2020.